51Degrees/specifications/pipeline-specification/advanced-features/process-cancellation.md

 # Process cancellation

-Where the language allows, the pipeline should support a mechanism for the caller to cancel processing.
+Where the language allows, the Pipeline should support a mechanism for the caller to cancel processing.
 This will:

 1. Where possible - cancel processing for any elements that are currently executing.
 2. Skip processing for any elements that have not yet started.

-Note that a flowdata instance that has had processing cancelled may be missing data that would normally have been populated.
+Note that a Flow Data instance that has had processing cancelled may be missing data that would normally have been populated.

 The ability to cancel processing implies that the processing takes place on some background thread.
 However, the call to `flowdata.Process` is blocking unless a feature such as [lazy loading](lazy-loading.md) is being used.